 - These lattes should be consumed immediately.
 They do not keep well.

 Substitutions & Tips

 - To make iced lattes: pour espresso.
 Top with lots of ice then strain over pumpkin mixture.

 - Milk: you can use any non-dairy milk instead of cow's milk, if desired.

-- Brown sugar: you can also use an equal amount of granulated sugar, however note that this will take longer to dissolve.
+- Brown sugar: you can also use an equal amount of white sugar, however note that this will take longer to dissolve.

 - Pumpkin spice: if you can't find pumpkin spice, you can use an equal amount of 'mixed spice' which is similar.
 You can also make pumpkin spice yourself using my recipe here.

 Amount Per Serving: Calories: 218Total Fat: 8.8gSaturated Fat: 6gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 0mgSodium: 95mgCarbohydrates: 26.5gFiber: -gSugar: 23gProtein: 9.1g